 On March 6, 2017, a United States Executive Order was issued announcing updated policies restricting travel to the United States by individuals from certain countries.
 Of immediate concern for international students and faculty is that the updated executive order will temporarily ban individuals from Iran, Libya, Somalia, Sudan, Syria and Yemen from entering the United States for a period of 90 days from the effective date of the order, which is March 16, 2017.

 The U.S. government constantly reviews and refines its procedures, and we anticipate this situation will continue to evolve.
-The Graduate Management Admission Council (GMAC), the owner and administrator of the GMAT® exam, is closely tracking the orders and resulting legal challenges and have pledged to keep our education community informed.
+The Graduate Management Admission Council (GMAC), the owner and administrator of the GMAT® exam, is closely tracking the orders and resulting legal challenges and we are committed to keeping our education community informed.

 We understand this situation has caused confusion and concern.
 We have reached out to candidates from the affected countries to offer resources and support, as well as encourage them to continue pursuing their educational goals.
 GMAC is also encouraging candidates and schools to leverage the GMASS database to better connect with each other.